 The main methods of delivering immunotherapy include:

-- Monoclonal antibodies: With this method, a person receives synthetic antibodies that bind to specific proteins on cancer cells.
-This binding marks the cancer cell to help the immune system locate and destroy it.
+- Monoclonal antibodies: These are synthetic antibodies that bind to specific proteins on cancer cells — marking the cells to help the immune system locate and destroy them.

-- Checkpoint inhibitors: These are medications that stimulate T cells, which then identify and attack cancer cells more efficiently.
+- Checkpoint inhibitors: These are medications that stimulate the immune system’s T cells, which then identify and attack cancer cells more efficiently.

 - Cancer vaccines: Vaccines stimulate the immune system to fight cancer.
-Some vaccines, such as the human papillomavirus (HPV) vaccine, can have protective effects.
-Specific types of HPV are known to cause certain cancers.
+Some vaccines, such as that for the human papillomavirus (HPV), can have protective effects, as specific types of HPV are known to cause certain cancers.

 Advantages of immunotherapy

-Immunotherapy may work when other treatments do not.
-Its other potential advantages include:
+Immunotherapy may work when other treatments do not, and it can have other advantages.
+For example, it:

 - can improve the success of other treatments

-- causes fewer side effects than treatments that target all the cells in the body, such as chemotherapy
+- causes fewer side effects than treatments, such as chemotherapy, that target all the body’s cells

-- after learning to target cancer cells, the immune system remembers this response if cancer reappears
+Also, after learning to target cancer cells, the immune system remembers this response if cancer reappears.

 Disadvantages of immunotherapy

-The disadvantages of this form of treatment include:
+The disadvantages of this type of treatment include: